ApiLogicServer/tutorial/readme.md

 &nbsp;

-<summary>Welcome to this Tutorial: Flask/SQLAlchemy “In Action”</summary>
+<summary>Welcome to this Tutorial: Flask/SQLAlchemy “Application Fiddle”</summary>

-Use this Tutorial to learn Flask/SQLAlchemy “In Action”, using a running app in Codespaces.
-Think of this as a *Application Fiddle:* explore the code, alter it, use the debugger.
+Use this Tutorial to learn Flask/SQLAlchemy, using running apps in Codespaces.
+Think of this as an ***Application Fiddle:*** run the app, explore the code, alter it (e.g., create endpoints, issue queries), use the debugger, etc.

 The Key Technology Concepts (at end) is an inventory of essential skills for creating Flask/SQLAlchemy systems.
 Each are illustrated here.

+These projects all use the [Northwind Sample Database](https://valhuber.github.io/ApiLogicServer/Sample-Database/).
+Other databases are also provided in Next Steps.

+Start with the first application - a Basic Flask/SQLAlchemy App.

-Then, discover API Logic Server - an Open Source CLI to create executable projects with a single command.
-Customize projects in your IDE, including unique spreadsheet like rules for logic and security - 40X more concise than manual code.
+Then, discover **API Logic Server** - an Open Source CLI to create executable projects, **instantly,** with a single command.
+Its open source, and **open** technology: customize projects in your IDE, including unique spreadsheet like rules for logic and security - 40X more concise than manual code.

-You have 3 projects to explore, shown below, with key concepts and execution instructions.

 </details>